Keyfactor/keyfactor-go-client/README.md

 # Keyfactor Go Client

-Go lang wrapper around the Keyfactor API.

-#### Integration status: Prototype - Demonstration quality.
-Not for use in customer environments.
+#### Integration status: Pilot - Ready for use in test environments.
+Not for use in production.

-## About the Keyfactor
+## About the Keyfactor API Client

----

----

-## keyfactor-go-client
 The Keyfactor Go Client is a Go module that provides abstracted methods of interacting with the Keyfactor API.
 The primary supported functionality is the creation and modification of SSL/TLS certificates, updating certificate metadata, and creating certificate stores.

+## Support for Keyfactor Go Client

+Keyfactor Go Client is open source and there is **no SLA** for this tool/library/client.
+Keyfactor will address issues as resources become available.
+Keyfactor customers may request escalation by opening up a support ticket through their Keyfactor representative.

 ### Usage
 This module's primary use is as a client to connect to Keyfactor using the